GodotSteam/GodotSteam/README.md

 Current Build
 ----------
-You can download pre-compiled versions _(currently v3.5)_ of this repo here: https://github.com/Gramps/GodotSteam/releases
+You can download pre-compiled versions _(currently v3.6)_ of this repo here: https://github.com/Gramps/GodotSteam/releases

 **Version 3.6 Changes**
 - Added: newest functions for Apps, Friends, and UserStats
 - Added: all functions and callbacks for Videos

-**Version 3.5 Changes**
+- Added: MinGW patch file for people using MinGW, thanks to _MichaelBelousov_
-- Added: all Music Remote functions, callbacks, enums, and constants
+- Added: all remaining Remote Storage, Utils, and Users functions and callbacks
-- Added: all Parties functions, callbacks, enums, and constants
-- Added: placeholders for function classes not added yet
-- Changed: minor tweaks to layout, comments, etc.
-- Changed: swapped getAuthSessionTicketID and getAuthSessionTicket to make more sense
+- Changed: some User callbacks were actually call results
-- Changed: moved pragma into Windows if
+- Changed: moved callback code block to end of function block in godotsteam.cpp
-- Fixed: getAuthSessionTicket to properly give buffer, thanks to _EIREXE_
+- Fixed: incorrect signal link for unsubscribe_item and subscribe_item callbacks

 Known Issues
 ----------